trimstray/nginx-admins-handbook/doc/RULES.md

   > The `worker_processes` directive is the sturdy spine of life for NGINX.
 This directive is responsible for letting our virtual server know many workers to spawn once it has become bound to the proper IP and port(s) and its value is helpful in CPU-intensive work.

   > The safest setting is to use the number of cores by passing `auto`.
 You can adjust this value to maximum throughput under high concurrency.
+The value should be changed to an optimal value depending on the number of cores available, disks, network subsystem, server load, and so on.

   > How many worker processes do you need?
 Do some multiple load testing.
 Hit the app hard and see what happens with only one.
 Then add some more to it and hit it again.
 At some point you'll reach a point of truly saturating the server resources.
 That's when you know you have the right balance.

-  > I think for high load proxy servers (also standalone servers) interesting value is `ALL_CORES - 1` (or more) because if you're running NGINX with other critical services on the same server, you're just going to thrash the CPUs with all the context switching required to manage all of those processes.
+  > In my opinion, for high load proxy servers (also standalone servers) interesting value is `ALL_CORES - 1` (or more) because if you're running NGINX with other critical services on the same server, you're just going to thrash the CPUs with all the context switching required to manage all of those processes.

   > Rule of thumb: If much time is spent blocked on I/O, worker processes should be increased further.